tgstation/common_core/corporations.md

 A military firearms manufacturing concern.
 Produces ammunition, firearms, and weapon parts, in particular for light infantry weapons.

 # Kalashnikov Concern
 An ancient Earth military manufacturing concern.
 Known for their long lasting weapons which are still ubiquitous to this day, mostly in the hands of Space Russians.
+Now based out of the ex-Third Soviet Union.

 # IMI
 An ancient Earth military manufacturing concern.
-Known for their long lasting weapons which are still ubiquitous to this day.
+Though defunct for many years, their long lasting weapons are still ubiquitous to this day.

 # Auto-Ordnance Company
 An ancient Earth military manufacturing concern.
-Known for their long lasting weapons which, while rare, are still used to this day.
+While their name has mostly faded into obscurity, their weapons can, very rarely, be found in the depths of space.

 # Nakamura Engineering
 A large construction and manufacturing corporation.
 Manufactures engineering equipment including hardsuits, RCDs and engine parts, and acts as a construction company for stations.

 # DeForest Medical Corporation
 A pharmaceutical company.
-Produces the hypospray, various medical equipment, and operates civilian hospitals throughout human space.
+Produces hypospray, various medical equipment, and operates civilian hospitals throughout human space.

 # HONK Ltd.
 A clown corporation.
 Famous for being the first to harness bananium.
 Produces clowning equipment, including hardsuits, synthetic banana shoes, and banana cream pies.